huggingface/blog/s2s_endpoint.md

 # Building the custom Docker image

-To begin creating my custom Docker image, I started by cloning Hugging Face’s default Docker image repository.
+To begin creating a custom Docker image, we started by cloning Hugging Face’s default Docker image repository.
 This serves as a great starting point for deploying machine learning models in inference tasks.

 ```bash
 git clone https://github.com/huggingface/huggingface-inference-toolkit
 ```

 ### Why Clone the Default Repository?
-- Solid Foundation: The repository provides a pre-optimized base image designed specifically for inference workloads, which gives a reliable starting point.
+- **Solid Foundation**: The repository provides a pre-optimized base image designed specifically for inference workloads, which gives a reliable starting point.
-- Compatibility: Since the image is built to align with Hugging Face’s deployment environment, this ensures smooth integration when you deploy your own custom image.
+- **Compatibility**: Since the image is built to align with Hugging Face’s deployment environment, this ensures smooth integration when you deploy your own custom image.
-- Ease of Customization: The repository offers a clean and structured environment, making it easy to customize the image for the specific requirements of your application.
+- **Ease of Customization**: The repository offers a clean and structured environment, making it easy to customize the image for the specific requirements of your application.

 You can check out all of [our changes here](https://github.com/andimarafioti/speech-to-speech-inference-toolkit/pull/1/files)